yiminchen1999/MLC-Seq/README.md

 ```Bash
 jupyter notebook
 ```
-Now we are in jupyter webpage.
-From this page, navigate to MLC-Seq-main folder and open it.
-In our case, it it in "Downlowds" folder for Linux/MacOS system.
-It is in C drive for Windows system.

 The main page of MLC-Seq is now presented in your default browser.
 We will be processing the data in this window.